 Call your doctor or go to a hospital emergency room immediately if you develop shortness of breath or sharp chest pain.

-Call your doctor if you have swelling, pain, redness or warmth in one leg.
+Call your doctor if you have new unexplained onset of swelling and pain in one leg.

 Even if you are scheduled for a repeat LENI test in three or four days, call your doctor sooner if your leg swelling worsens.